DrMulusewFikere/BeeGWAS/README.md

 # BeeGWAS

 ## The steps
-i)   Import genomic data and initializing phenotype simulation and ii)  Make a cross iii) PoolGenotype of worker [1:1670] iv)  Then estimate colony level phenotype [1:1670]
+i)   Import phased haplotype genomic data and initializing phenotype simulation and \
+ii)  Make a cross \
+iii) PoolGenotype of worker \
+iv)  Then estimate colony level phenotype \
- v)  Export simulated phenotype and match genotype data vi)  Perform downstream analysis
+ v)  Export simulated phenotype and match genotype data \
+vi)  Perform GWAS for Queen and Worker and Queen + Worker using RRBLUP or GBLUP approach vii) Results from vi) has to be backsolved to get marker effect and GWAS summary stat \